 My tips for flying long-haul with a baby

 Babies pick up on our feelings so if you’re feeling tense and anxious then baby is going to feel it too.
-I know, it’s not easy to relax and enjoy the flight if you’re nervous about having a screaming baby.
+I know, it’s not easy to relax and enjoy the flight if you’re nervous about having a screaming baby but if you can, it will making flying with a baby so much easier.
 I found the thing I was most nervous about was what other people would think – but I quickly realised I didn’t need to worry about the other passengers at all…

 Most passengers will be really nice